sourceplusplus/documentation/docs/installation/windows.md

 1. Extract this folder to anywhere you want Grafana to run from.

-1. Start Grafana by executing `spp-platform.exe`, located in the root directory, preferably from the command line.
+1. Start Source++ by executing `spp-platform.exe`, located in the root directory, preferably from the command line.
 If you want to run Source++ as a Windows service, then download [NSSM](https://nssm.cc/).
-It is very easy to add Grafana as a Windows service using that tool.
+It is very easy to add Source++ as a Windows service using that tool.

 > **Note:** The default Source++ port is `5445`.
 This port might require extra permissions on Windows.
 If it does not appear in the default port, you can try changing to a different port.